Guide to U.S. Coronet Head Cents

 The obverse features the head of Liberty, facing left.
 This rendition of Liberty is more mature and unfortunately has been the object of much criticism.
 Liberty wears a headband, inscribed with the word LIBERTY.
 Thirteen stars appear fully surrounding, with the date positioned below.
 The original design would last until 1836, when it was modified by Christian Gobrecht.
 The basic design remained the same, but with overall improved execution and a slightly younger appearance for Liberty.

-From 1816 until the end of the series in 1839 the same reverse design was used, which basically was identical to the earlier cents designed by John Reich.
-A wreath of olive leaves was featured, referred to as a “Christmas Wreath” by Breen, with ONE CENT in the center.
-A horizontal line appears beneath the letters EN in CENT.
-The inscription UNITED STATES OF AMERICA, evenly spaced, is seen around, close to the rim.
+The reverse features a nearly identical design to the prior series.
+A circular wreath of olive branches is present, with ONE CENT and a horizontal line at the center.
+The inscription UNITED STATES OF AMERICA appears surrounding, evenly spaced and close to the rim.
 On the modified design executed by Gobrecht, the wreath is slightly lower, but the difference is minimal and goes largely unnoticed.

 The Coronet Head Large Cents represented the first type for the denomination which saw somewhat regular proof coin production.
 The number of proofs produced was very small, with less than a dozen to fifteen pieces struck for certain dates.
 Some were perhaps struck as presentation pieces, while others might have been requested by the very limited number of coin collectors in the United States at the time.